 Find out if you qualify for an emotional support animal.
 Take our free screening test and receive an answer in 5 minutes..

-The United Airlines ESA policy can be pretty flexible.
-However, once on board, ESAs are not allowed to:
+Once on board, ESAs are not allowed to:

 - Take up another seat

 - Block the aisles

 - Must not be placed by exit row seats

 “Where Does My ESA/Pet Go Once I’m on the Plane?”